2021 Wedding Trends

 3. Cottagecore (generation Z's subculture trend invention)

 This is all about celebrating the idealised rural life.
-Think sleepy villages with dramatic backdrops like the sea cliffs, forest, rocky creak, waterfall or rolling wildflower filled meadows.
+Think sleepy villages with dramatic backdrops like sea cliffs, forests, rocky creaks, waterfalls, wildflower-filled or rolling wildflower filled meadows.

 Image via @markuzaphotography, Dress by: Bowen Dryden

 RETRO COLOURS are back baby!
 Not that I’m one to fall for every single trend I have you know (true 70s lover here!), but this actually made me do a little dance in the kitchen (would have done a cartwheel if I could!).